Valley National Bank Review: Regional Banking With a Deep Product Line

 Valley National Bank allows ATM withdrawals from its savings account, something that Capital One does not.

-Valley National Bank comes with a lot of options.
+Valley National Bank is a good choice because it comes with a lot of options.
 This bank’s biggest strength lies in its diversity of banking products — no matter what financial goal you have, you should be able to find a Valley product that will help you make it happen.

 Although checking and savings APYs are low, Valley National Bank does a better job with its money market and CD accounts.
 The bank also offers some nice benefits if you sign up for various checking accounts.